macthomasengineering/MteEVAL-b4x-library/README.md

 ##Codeblocks

-MteEval adopts the "code block" syntax for expressions from the venerable 1990's xBase compiler Clipper 5.
-Codeblocks begin with an open brace, followed by an optional parameter section between pipes, then the expression, and end with a closing brace.
+MteEval implements a single class named Codeblock.
+MteEval's codeblock inherits the syntax from the venerable 1990's xBase compiler Clipper 5 where the construct originated.
+Codeblocks begin with an open brace, followed by an optional parameter list between pipes, then the expression, and end with a closing brace.

 ```clipper
 {|<parameters>|<expression>}